Last Updated on May 23, 2024 by Kirsten Raccuia

 I’ve met some of the best people, period, full-stop.
 And my life is measurably better for knowing them.
 Even though most of them have since left Malaysia, they have left an indelible mark.
 Victoria-Amy, you know who you are. 😉

 If we moved to Costa Rica, our original plan, would we have been as happy?
-Would we have fallen in love with our adopted home and it’s people – expats included?
+Would we have fallen in love with our adopted home and its people – expats included?

 It’s impossible to know.